pantolin/tIGArx/README.md

 The Docker image includes:
 - FEniCSx v0.9.0r1
 - All required dependencies (scipy, numba, gfortran, pytest, sphinx, igakit)
-- tIGArx installed in development mode
+- tigarx installed in development mode

 ### On clusters
 The most convenient way to use FEniCSx likely is via [Spack](https://spack.readthedocs.io/en/latest/).
 See the [FEniCSx documentation](https://github.com/FEniCS/dolfinx?tab=readme-ov-file#spack) for more details.
-More details on using tIGArx with Spack will be provided soon.
+More details on using tigarx with Spack will be provided soon.

 ### Documentation